oduwsdl/off-topic-memento-toolkit/README.md

 * URIs for one or more Memento TimeMaps (see RFC 7089)
 * one or more files in Web ARChive (WARC) format (see ISO 28500)

+These inputs are converted internally into a series of files and folders used for the rest of the evaluation.

 To specify an Archive-It collection use the `archiveit` keyword followed by an = and the collection ID, like so:
 `detect_off_topic -i archiveit=7877 -o outputfile.json`